xiurongy3506/independent_study/entries/entry6.md

     <img src = "https://github.com/xiurongy3506/swift_independent_study/blob/master/img/passdata.gif?raw=true"/>
 </p>

+_I also added a "< Back" button.
+The concept of passing from one view to the other is the same.
+In this case, clicking the back button will move from the second view to the first view._

 ## Modified steps of setting up multiple views (from last week)
 1. Have the first view (View Controller Setup)